Prevent costly network outages & security breaches with PKI

 It’s also possible for hackers to use a man in the middle approach to capture information transmitted between the telco provider and signal broadcaster.

-In both instances, accessing these micro cells is a way in for attackers and once connected, they not only have the ability to steal customer data, but inflict reputational damage on the telecom networks that consumers trust to keep their data secure.
+In both instances, accessing these micro cells is a way in for attackers.
+Once connected, they cannot only steal customer data but also inflict damage to the telecom networks’ reputation.

-As the only physical barrier at the moment to accessing these endpoints is a lock on a cabinet, telco providers should be focused on securing endpoints.
+The only physical barrier to accessing these endpoints is a lock on a cabinet.
+Telco providers should be focused on securing endpoints.

-As 5G usage grows, more and more information will be transferred across the network.
+More information will be transferred across the network as 5G usage grows.
 This will only increase the incentive to break into the network to retrieve sensitive information.
 No provider can afford to have vulnerable endpoints or a vulnerable network.

 How to mitigate the threat and prevent security breaches

-Establishing a virtual private network between endpoints and the core infrastructure mitigates the threat.
-It adds encryption and authentication and eliminates tampering and sniffing vulnerabilities.
+Establishing a virtual private network (VPN) between endpoints and the core infrastructure mitigates the threat.
+It adds encryption and eliminates tampering and sniffing vulnerabilities.

-Whilst a password or static key is relatively secure and simple to deploy, good security practice requires frequent rotation of keys and passwords.
-With each tower requiring its own password, this can quickly become unmanageable for large telco providers.
+Whilst a password or static key is relatively secure and easily deployed, good security requires frequent rotation of keys and passwords.
+With each tower requiring its own password, this can quickly become tricky for large telco providers to manage.

-It is possible to use the in-built Certificate Authorities provided by the manufacturers of the micro cells, however due to the fact that the majority of telco providers use multiple suppliers and technologies, this can cause interoperability issues.
+It is possible to use the in-built Certificate Authorities provided by the manufacturers of the micro cells; however, since most telco providers use multiple suppliers and technologies, this can cause interoperability issues.

 Utilising a PKI can make this process more manageable and secure.

 Keys and certificates are issued from a central corporate Certificate Authority (CA).
-Each key is unique to the device and PKI enables easy rotation of keys and certificates on a regular basis.
-Whilst the initial deployment can be more complex, it provides a strong proof of identity and full credential lifecycle management.
+Each key is unique to the device, and PKI enables the regular rotation of keys and certificates.
+Whilst the initial deployment can be complex, it provides strong proof of identity and full credential lifecycle management.

-Expired certificates have caused reputational damage for telco providers in the past, with mass outages leaving customers unable to access the internet or make voice calls.
+Expired certificates have damaged the reputation of telco providers, with mass outages leaving customers unable to access the internet or make voice calls.
 All because of an expired certificate!
 Trying to find that one expired certificate can be like finding a needle in a haystack.

-This is why establishing a centralised CA to provide PKI, policy and reporting is a must to not only mitigate current threats to the network but prepare for the emerging 5G landscape and the increased complications of additional certificates.
+This is why establishing a centralised CA to provide PKI, policy, and reporting is necessary.
+This will mitigate current threats to the network and prepare for the emerging 5G landscape and the increased complications of additional certificates.

 Get in touch to discuss how Ascertia secures networks around the world.